cs0320/notes/book/src/html-react-playwright/html-react-playwright.md

  -->

-## Adding Behavior
+## Adding Behavior on the Page

 We should add some behavior on the webpage.
 There are two ways we could go about this.
 * Script the application in plain ("vanilla") TypeScript.
 This would have the advantage of showing how web programming works at a low level (in short: callback functions and events---lots of overlap with the strategy pattern!)
 * Set up the application using a framework.
 This has the advantage of better resembling what you'll be using in class, and giving the application a better structure.

-If you're curious about the plain TypeScript version, you can see it in last semester's [livecode](https://github.com/cs0320/class-livecode/blob/main/S23/vanillaNYT) repository.
-But we'll favor using a framework (React) here, and require it in your homework.
+If you're curious about the plain TypeScript version, you can see it in last year's [livecode](https://github.com/cs0320/class-livecode/blob/main/old/S23/vanillaNYT) repository. **We'll favor using a framework (React) here, and require it in your homework.**

 So, let's introduce React.